- 1 How To Improve Your Chances Of Getting A Business Loan Approved

 Metro Bank has 2 loan programs to choose from.
 The Business Loans are available for amounts that are above and below GBP 25,000.
 Fixed loan rates are open for loans that are under GBP 25,000.
 Commercial loans for funding requirements between GBP 150,000 and GBP25 Million are also available.

-• Loans are customized according to your needs.
+- Loans are customised according to your needs.

 If you need to borrow between GBP 1,000 to GBP 50,000, choose the Base Rate Loan which has repayment terms up to 10 years.
 The Commercial Fixed Rate Loan covers loans from GBP 50,000 to GBP 500,000.
 Meanwhile, the Fixed Rate Loan is for businesses that need funding up to GBP 50,000.